wagtail-nest/wagtail-review/README.md

 An extension for Wagtail allowing pages to be submitted for review (including to non-Wagtail users) prior to publication

+## Requirements

+Wagtail 2.2 or higher

 ## Installation

-From the root of the checked-out repository:
+Install the package from PyPI:

-    pip install -e .
+    pip install wagtail-review

 Add to your project's `INSTALLED_APPS`: